-There’s always room for improvement and progress; not only in the necessities we use every day, but also for the agricultural crops we grow and the foods we eat.
+There’s always room for improvement and progress; not only in the necessities we use every day but also for in the agricultural crops we grow and the foods we eat.

 Peanut farmers care about and invest in research for continuous improvement in the peanuts they plant and harvest each season.
 Since 2012, peanut industry groups and farmers have collaborated on the International Peanut Genome Initiative (IPGI), an intensive project dedicated to mapping the genetic code of the peanut.

 What difference does knowledge of the peanut’s genetic code make?
 For the first time, scientists have a huge roadmap of the peanut’s DNA sequence, allowing for discoveries of beneficial genes in peanuts and then naturally breeding desired genes to create new peanut varieties.
 Scientists have the capability to improve virtually anything that is genetically determined by the peanut plant—all without using any GMO techniques.